Conditions in reception facilities

 In both centres, residents receive three meals per day and pregnant women, recent mothers and children up to 16 years shall be also provided with an afternoon snack.[9]

-Kitchens, equipped by the Croatian Red Cross, where applicants can prepare meals by themselves, are provided in the Reception Centres in Kutina,[8] and in Zagreb.[9]
-However, there is no information available whether kitchens were in function in 2020,2021 and 2022 due to pandemic.
+Kitchens, equipped by the Croatian Red Cross, where applicants can prepare meals by themselves, are available in the Reception Centres in Kutina,[10] and in Zagreb.[11]
+However, there is no information available whether kitchens were in function in the period from 2020until the end of 2023.

 No problems were reported in connection to the possibility of practicing religion.
 In the Reception Centre in Zagreb, there is a room for Muslim applicants to pray.
 In Kutina, applicants can practice their religion in their rooms.